Robert Herrick (poet): Civil War

 In 1647, in the wake of the English Civil War, Herrick was ejected from his vicarage for refusing the Solemn League and Covenant.
 He returned to London to live in Westminster and depend on the charity of his friends and family.
 He spent some time preparing his lyric poems for publication and had them printed in 1648 under the title Hesperides; or the Works both Human and Divine of Robert Herrick, with a dedication to the Prince of Wales.

 Restoration and later life

-When King Charles II was restored to the throne in 1660, Herrick petitioned for his own restoration to his living.
+When Charles II of England was restored to the throne in 1660, Herrick petitioned for his own restoration to his living.
 He had obtained favour by writing verses celebrating the births of both Charles II and his brother James before the Civil War.
 Herrick became the vicar of Dean Prior again in the summer of 1662 and lived there until his death in October 1674, at the age of 83.
 His date of death is unknown, but he was buried on 15 October.

 Herrick was a bachelor all his life.
-Many of the women he names in his poems are thought to be fictional.
-He is buried in the churchyard of St George the Martyr parish church, Dean Prior.
+Many of the women he names in his poems are considered to be fictional characters.